jansink/backbase-assignment/README.md

 To run the regression tests Node.js is required https://nodejs.org/en/.

+The application under test is: [Sample Computer Database](http://computer-database.herokuapp.com/computers) This application needs to be served bij Heroku in order for the tests to run.

 ### Setup
 Run the following commands from the project root:
 ```bash